Pundima-Lakshan/veritas-bank-microservices/README.md

 - Each service includes a `Dockerfile`
 - Use `docker-compose` for orchestration:
-- Start all: `docker-compose up --build`
+- Start insfrastructure: `docker compose -f docker-compose-infrastructure-services.yml up -d`

 ### 5.3 Cloud Deployment